Get remote customer assistance

-8x8 Co-browsing allows customer support agents to assist customers remotely via a shared browser.
-With Co-browsing, you can empower a website or any browser-based application, and offer live, hands-on assistance to customers.
+8x8 Contact Center Co-browsing allows customer support agents to assist customers remotely via a shared browser.
+With Co-browsing, 8x8 Contact Center administrators can empower a website or any browser-based application, and offer live, hands-on assistance to customers.
 A customer in need of assistance must initiate the remote session, generate a unique session code, communicate it to an agent via phone or chat.
 The agent then uses the code to establish a remote session.
 Co-browsing session co-exists with a call or a chat for communicating the session code.

 - Visual, real-time web page assistance: Monitor and assist customers in real time through browser instance shared by the customer.

 - Mouse tracking: As a customer, easily follow along by viewing the agent’s mouse location and movement.

 - Platform details: Access information about the customer’s platform.

 - Sub-domain support: The Co-browsing session continues working if the user navigates to a site that is hosted in a sub-domain, assuming that Co-browsing snippet is also included on that new sub-domain.